kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 _“config-request”_ message structure:

-- `correlationId` (string, required) - refer to [Kaa BB: messaging IPC](/0003-messaging-ipc/README.md) documentation for description.
+- `correlationId` (string, required) - refer to [Messaging IPC](/0003-messaging-ipc/README.md) documentation for description.
-- `timestamp` (number, required) - refer to [Kaa BB: messaging IPC](/0003-messaging-ipc/README.md) documentation for description.
+- `timestamp` (number, required) - timestamp of the message creation time.
-- `timeout` (number, required) - refer to [Kaa BB: messaging IPC](/0003-messaging-ipc/README.md) documentation for description.
+- `timeout` (number, required) - the amount of time from timestamp that message is actual.
-- `appVersionToken` (string, required) - application version to which configuration schema is applicable.
+- `appVersionToken` (string, required) - application version to which endpoint configuration is applicable.
-- `endpointId` (string, required) - unique identifier of endpoint to which configuration schema is applicable.
+- `endpointId` (string, required) - unique identifier of endpoint to which configuration is applicable.
 - `configVersion` (int, optional) - version of endpoint configuration.
 If not present, response message will hold configuration with latest version.